-Clearly the Law of Diminishing Utility factors in, especially vis a vis a weekly paycheck.
+Clearly the Law of Diminishing Utility factors in, especially in regards to a weekly paycheck.
 The money keeps coming in, so it’s not as gratifying as it used to be.
 If you eat your favorite food every day, it won’t taste as good as it used to after two weeks.
 Even something as vital as breathing is something we put out of our minds.
 But when you’re deprived of any of these things, you are very quickly reminded of what they mean to you.
 And there’s always more to it when human emotion is factored in.
 To find what’s special about non-monetary employee recognition, let’s start by hypothetically taking money out of the picture.

 Try to Take Money Out of the Equation

 It’s hard to imagine a world without money.
 From the time we're born to when we die, money is a part of our existence whether we like it or not.
 Money is everywhere.
 Money matters.
 We spend an awful lot of our lives trying to get it, but curiously it can be hard to pinpoint why it matters so much.

 Admit it, you’ve always dreamed of going full on Scrooge McDuck at least once.

 Everything is a Thing Because We Give it Value